 How much are the fees for this programme?

 The fees for the programme are set by the University and are subject to change.
-Current fees are XXXXXX
+2018/19 fees are £9,250.

 How do I pay for the course?

 The University of Sheffield’s web pages have lots of information about fees, funding and finance.
 Find it here.